muschellij2/process_head_ct/index.md

 ## Concurrent MRI

 Additionally, the spatial contrast is much lower than T1-weighted MRI for image segmentation.
-Therefore, concurrent MRI may be useful.
-One large issue
+Therefore, concurrent MRI can be useful.
+One large issue is that any data gathered with concurrent MRI the high variability in MRI protocol done if it is not standardized within or across institution.
+Data is not guaranteed to be even the same type of sequence, let alone the sequence parameters and order.
+As many studies have shown (CITE), this variability limits the comparability or aggregation of data.

 # Conclusions